Welding

 consumable electrode

-A device that conducts electricity from the contact tip to the arc and melts into the weld as a filler metal.
-Consumable wire electrodes are used in GMAW.
+An electrode that conducts electricity to the arc and melts into the weld as filler metal.
+The consumable electrodes used for GMAW come in the form of wires.

 current

 The flow of electricity through a circuit.
-Current is measured in amperes (or amps).
+Current strength is called amperage and is measured in amperes (A), or amps.

 deposition rates

-The rate at which filler metal melts off the electrode into the weld puddle.
-Deposition rates can be measured in pounds per hour or in grams per minute.
+The rate at which filler metal melts off the electrode into the weld pool.
+Deposition rates can be measured in pounds per hour (lb./hr.) or in grams per minute (g/min).

 direct current

 DC.
-Current that flows in one continuous direction.
+Electricity that flows in one continuous direction.
 Direct current is typically used in GMAW.

 direct current electrode positive

 DCEP.
-Current that always flows in one continuous direction with reverse polarity.
-With direct current electrode positive, electricity flows from the negative workpiece to the electrode.
+Electricity that always flows in one continuous direction from the negative workpiece to the positive electrode.
+Direct current electrode positive polarity is also known as reverse polarity, but this is a nonstandard term.

 drive rolls

-Wheels that direct the wire electrode as it moves through a wire feeder.
+A wheel that directs the wire electrode as it moves through a wire feeder.
 Drive rolls are specially designed for various types and sizes of wires.

 duty cycle

-The percentage of a ten-minute period that an electrical device can perform work before it must rest to prevent overheating.
-Welding guns are rated by their duty cycle.
+The percentage of a ten-minute period during which an electrical device can perform work before it must rest to prevent overheating.
+Power sources are rated by their duty cycle.

 electrode extension

 The distance from the end of the contact tip to the end of the electrode.
-Electrode extension is also called stickout.
+Electrode extension combined with arc length is equal to the contact tip to work distance.

 electrode liner

-The insulated lining that surrounds the wire electrode.
-The electrode liner supports the electrode from the wire feeder to the contact tip.
+The insulated lining in a welding gun that surrounds the electrode and supports it from the wire feeder to the contact tip.
+Electrode liners are often used for aluminum and can be either permanent or interchangeable.

 ferrous